 • The wisdom teeth impact other molars

-• Donā€™t fully erupt
+• The wisdom teeth donā€™t fully erupt

-• Erupt, but only partially
+• The wisdom teeth erupt, but only partially

 It is notoriously difficult to monitor the development of wisdom teeth due to their differing development patterns.
 Obvious symptoms such as pain, overcrowded teeth, damage to nearby teeth or gums and infection should be treated immediately by your dentist.
-Even if you are experiencing no problems with your wisdom teeth, itā€™s important to arrange check-ups every six months
+Even if you are experiencing no problems with your wisdom teeth, itā€™s important to arrange check-ups every six months.

 Your dentist should provide you with an aftercare package or set of instructions.
 Key points may include: